View online

 Chapter 2.
 IBM XIV Storage System logical architecture and concepts

 Chapter 3.
-XIV architecture, components, and planning
+IBM XIV architecture, components, and planning

 Chapter 4.
-IBM XIV Storage Management software and configuration
+IBM XIV Storage Management software

 Chapter 5.
 Security